BenchPressesBooks/SNAP-Automata/README.md

 ## Automation
-For the time being only lighting has been implemented but I eventually plan to incorporate mechanical devices and sensors.

-Rules:
+Exterior Rules:

-- Front path lights turn on before leaving for work and off at sunrise
+- Front path lights turn on before leaving for work and off at sunrise but only on weekdays
 - Front path lights turn on again at sundown and turn off at a set time
-- Side path lights, pond lights, and rear porch lights only turn on when manually triggered
+- All other permanent exterior devices turn on only when manually triggered
-- All exterior lights turn off at midnight regardless of how they were triggered
+- All exterior devices turn off at midnight regardless of how they were triggered (unless automation override is enabled)
+- Christmas lights (when installed) come on 30 min before sunset and run until 23:00

+Interior Rules:
-- First floor side lamp follows schedule of front path lights
+- Living room side lamp follows schedule of front path lights but turns on 30 minutes early in the morning and off 30 minutes late at night
-- Display cases are triggered manually and will stay lit for two hours.
+- Display cases are triggered manually or by party mode.
 I will eventually turn these into presence devices
+- Cactus and Succulent grow lights turn on 1 hour after sunrise, turn off 1 hour before sunset to supplement sunlight (during winter)

 ## Controller Configuration
 ### Home Assistant